 At Calvary United Methodist Church, from the first time you walk in the door, you will discover a warm welcome from a congregation of people committed to making disciples of Jesus Christ for the transformation of the world.

 A WARM GREETING

 A heartfelt greeting is part of what makes church, church.
 You know you are part of a family, an invitation to be part of a movement of committed people.
 Have questions?
 Just ask at the Communication Center located to the right of the main entrance at the black tables as you leave our Sanctuary.

 HOT COFFEE AND DONUTS

+Expect to be feel welcomed.
 Expect to be noticed.
-Expect to be feel welcomed.
 Expect people to say something like, “Hi, we haven’t met before, is this your first time?”
 Expect for people to reach out to you in love.
 Take advantage of our many children, student and adult Sunday school classes that happen each Sunday morning at 10:10am (except for Easter, Christmas, mid-Fall/Spring Break Sundays and Summer) throughout our facility to connect and discuss a range of topics.

 We love music, all kinds of music.
 From hymns on the organ at our 9:00am service to worship praise songs at our 11:11am service. **ONE Worship Service at 10:00am (May 26-July 28)with Mixed Music showcasing the diversity of music in the Methodist Church.